Ty France Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 26th in MLB with a collective eight strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in the league.

-- The Rockies' 5.28 team ERA ranks 26th across all league pitching staffs.
+- The Rockies have the 24th-ranked team ERA among all league pitching staffs (5.28).

-- The Rockies rank 19th in baseball in home runs surrendered (19 total, 1.4 per game).
+- Rockies pitchers combine to rank 19th in baseball in home runs given up (19 total, 1.4 per game).

-- Feltner (0-1) starts for the Rockies, his third of the season.
+- Davis starts for the first time this season for the Rockies.

-- In his last time out on Sunday, the right-hander threw five innings against the Washington Nationals, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.